GVThorne/GoldLinkAPI/docs/source/code_samples.rst

 	} catch(e) { alert('Error: ' + e.message); }
 	}

-We will then create the object that will be executed to make the request.
+Then, create the object that will be executed to make the request.
 It will take in a SOAP Action and return with the response.
 This is what it will look like:

 .. code-block:: javascript